 Hotels vs. vacation rentals for lake vacation

-If you’re traveling with a large group of friends or extended family, a lake vacation rental property is probably a better choice than a hotel room or rooms.
-Because you’re renting a home, condo, cabin or townhouse, these options are often larger, offering more space for family and friends to cook together, relax, play games, enjoy cocktails, etc.
+If you’re traveling with a large group of friends or extended family, a lake house for rent is probably a better choice than a hotel room or rooms.
+Because you’re renting a home, condo, lake cabin or townhouse, these options are often larger, offering more space for family and friends to cook together, relax, play games, enjoy cocktails, etc.

-Other advantages of a vacation rental at the lake: They often include kitchen and laundry facilities, and many are pet friendly.
+Other advantages of houses for rent by the lake: They often include kitchen and laundry facilities, and many are pet friendly.

-You may find these accommodations fill up early since some groups reserve the same property for the same time year after year, whereas hotel rooms are generally more easy to find and book.
+You may find lake house rentals fill up early since some groups reserve the same property for the same time year after year, whereas hotel rooms are generally more easy to find and book.

 You’ll even find bed and breakfast inns, old-fashioned summer camp-like resorts like this one on Pelican Lake in Minnesota, all-inclusive options like this one on Lake Champlain in Vermont, and super high-end resorts like this beauty on Mackinac Island overlooking Lake Huron.

 3. Book your boat rental and water sports equipment rentals in advance